TITLE 89: SOCIAL SERVICES

 1) Ammunition for such firearms shall be kept in locked storage separate from that of the disassembled firearms, inaccessible to children.

 2) The operator of the group home shall notify the parents or guardian of any child accepted for care that firearms and ammunition are stored on the premises.
-The operator shall also notify the parents or guardian that such firearms and ammunition are in locked storage inaccessible to children (Section 7 of the Act).
-Such notification need not disclose the location where the firearms and ammunition are stored.
+The operator shall also notify the parents or guardian that such firearms and ammunition are in locked storage inaccessible to children (Section 7 of the Child Care Act of 1969 [225 ILCS 10/7]).
+The notification need not disclose the location where the firearms and ammunition are stored.

 u) A group day care home operator relying upon a cooperative or lending arrangement to meet the equipment requirements of this Part shall provide a copy of a written agreement specifying which equipment required by this Part is covered by the agreement.
 Further, the operator shall demonstrate to the satisfaction of the Department that the equipment covered by the agreement is both available and utilized by the group day care home as required by this Part.